 The Envirothon is a hands-on environmental problem solving competition for 9th-12th grade students in the United States and Canada.
-Teams train for and compete in five subject areas: Soils and Land Use, Aquatic Ecology, Forestry, Wildlife, and a rotating current environmental issue (2017 Topic: Agricultural Soil and Water Conservation Stewardship).
+Teams train for and compete in five subject areas: Soils and Land Use, Aquatic Ecology, Forestry, Wildlife, and a rotating current environmental issue (2020 Topic: Water Resource Management: Local Control and Local Solutions).

 Why Should I Participate?

 The Envirothon is a unique opportunity for students to be exposed to many aspects of environmental science in a fun and hands-on group setting.
 It takes classroom learning to a new level by incorporating field professionals and a real-world look at these topics.
 The Envirothon also fits well into state and national science standards and is a great complement to AP Environmental Science or other high school science courses.
 It can also be a fun goal for a club or after-school group to achieve.